divio/divio-cloud-docs/reference/divio-cli.rst

 .. _divio-project-pull:

 ``pull``
-    Pulls the database or media files from the Divio Cloud.
+    Pulls the database or media files from Divio.

     Takes a required argument, ``db`` or ``media``, followed optionally by ``test`` or ``live`` (if not specified, defaults to ``test``), and by